 - Zinc has been shown to have a positive effect on sperm formation, sperm motility, and testosterone metabolism.

 - Vitamins – B6, B12 and Folate are vitamins critical to male reproductive.

 - Lastly, Vitamin D has shown to increase sperm motility.
 Always use if males are primarily housed inside.

 These are the vitamins, minerals, and herbs found through research to help mammals reach maximum fertility.
 They can be useful when given during the breeding season.
-You can research these products yourself or use Breeder's Edge® Oxy Stud™, which has the recommended vitamin and mineral levels needed.
+Breeder’s Edge In Between for Him and Breeder’s Edge® Oxy Stud™, have the recommended vitamin and mineral levels needed.
 Oxy Stud™ is used during breeding season and is best to start 30 days before for best results.
 The reason for use is maximum fertility and to keep the stud dog fertile.
 Most products do not correct infertility, but can be helpful when sub-fertile if used early.
-You have an investment in your stud dog; the use of supplements can help keep your investment fertile!
+You have an investment in your stud dog; the use of male dog supplements can help keep your investment fertile!

 Donald Bramlage, Doctor of Veterinary Medicine, practiced veterinary medicine for 30+ years and is known for his work in managing parvovirus.
 He received his Doctor of Veterinary Medicine from Kansas State University in 1985.
 He served as Revival’s Director of Veterinary Services from 2011 until his retirement in 2019.